eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 - Dirty bit: Indicates if the page has been modified since being brought into memory.
 ... many more.

 When you really think about it though, you realize that page tables can get big.
 We can no longer store the values we need to translate addresses in registers, we have to use memory.
-The huge downside to this is that every memory access incurs more costs than usual because we have to make an additional fetch to get the page table from memory.
+Another pretty big downside to this is that every memory access incurs more costs than usual because we have to make an additional fetch to get the page table from memory.
 More fetches might be necessary depending on how things are setup.

 Nevertheless, i'm still a much bigger fan of paging that segmentation.
 It seems much "saner", the right thing to do.